 Adjust the camera angle

-- Loosening the screw allows the camera to rotate clockwise or count-clockwise.
+Loosening the Adjustment Screw will allow the camera to rotate clockwise or counter-clockwise.

 NOTE: If the status LED on the floodlight camera does not turn on, check to make sure wiring is done correctly.

 Turn on the circuit breaker

 Finally, turn on the circuit breaker and connect the floodlight camera to the Lorex Home app.